What Is THCA: Is THCA Different From THC?

 Decarboxylation

-Once lit with a lighter, the flower in these THCA prerolls converts into THC-rich smoke right before your eyes, letting you enjoy all the euphoric feels associated with cannabis.
+Once lit with a lighter, the flower in these THCA prerolls converts into THC-rich smoke, allowing users to experience the classic effects commonly associated with cannabis.

 How Do You Use THCA?

-Brands use THCA in a number of different ways, from infusing it into hemp flower and vape juice to formulating it alongside intoxicating cannabinoids to make delicious gummies.
-Before your first rendezvous with THCA, it might be helpful to see how each of these products compare—and how to use them.
+Brands use THCA in several different ways, from infusing it into hemp flower and vape juice to formulating it alongside intoxicating cannabinoids to make delicious gummies.
+Before your first rendezvous with THCA, it might be helpful to see how each of these products compares—and how to use them.

 THCA Prerolls